Computing Quantum Channel Capacities: Overview of results

-The algorithms and the convergence proofs are based on the quantum relative entropy $D(\rho||\sigma) = \Tr{\rho(\log\rho - \log\sigma}$ (see Section~\ref{sec:general} for details)\footnote{Here and henceforth, any quantum definition applies to classical probability distributions as well, by embedding them as matrices diagonal in some prefixed basis.} and inequalities satisfied by the relative entropy under the action of channels.
-The most well-known of these inequalities is the data processing inequality which states that $\forall \rho, \sigma$ we have $D(\cE(\rho)||\cE(\sigma))\leq D(\rho||\sigma)$.
-The number of iterations required by our algorithm to obtain an \textit{a priori} error of $\varepsilon$ is $\mathcal{O}\left(\frac{\log N}{\varepsilon}\right)$, where $N$ is the input dimension.
-Moreover, one can construct an accelerated version of the algorithm similar to the classical case~\cite{Matz04,Naja09}.
-The accelerated version lowers the number of iterations by a constant factor compared to the standard version and hence, the asymptotic results given Table~\ref{tbl:intro} are not affected by this.
+One can also construct an accelerated version of the generalized Blahut-Arimoto algorithm similar to the classical case~\cite{Matz04,Naja09}.
+The accelerated version lowers the number of iterations by a constant factor in the worst case compared to the standard version and hence, the asymptotic results given Table~\ref{tbl:intro} are not affected by this.
 It also gives rise to heuristics that provide a significant speed-up of the algorithm in practical instances as shown in Figures~\ref{fig:CQ_random_states}, \ref{fig:TC_amplitude_damping}, \ref{fig:CI_amplitude_damping} and \ref{fig:MI_amplitude_damping}.